Saturday, 25 October 2025

 The interestingly shaped rocks

-The path continues downward, narrowing between rocks and pagodas until a dead tree marks the next scramble.
+The path continues downward, narrowing between rocks and pagodas until a dead tree marks a brief scramble.
 A short climb to the left brings you down to the dry creek bed at the canyon’s head.

 Approaching the top of the first canyon